openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 - Classification (AlexNet, GoogleNet, SqueezeNet, etc.) - detects one type of an element in an image.
 - Object Detection (SSD, YOLO) - draws bounding boxes around multiple types of objects in an image.
-- Custom - Often based on SSD.
+- Custom - often based on SSD.

 Suitable model for the OpenVINO™ toolkit can be find by: